NewsLocal

 On October 9, a fire damaged nearly two dozen businesses at the Caribou Village Shopping Center, including The Laundry Room.

 "It was like the nucleus of the town.
 Everyone went there, hung out.
-The brewers there, the liquor store was there, the yoga center was there...everybody was there, that was our town, half the town burned down," James Tigue, Nederland resident, said.
+The brewers were there, the liquor store was there, the yoga center was there ... everybody was there.
+That was our town.
+Half of the town burned down," said Nederland resident James Tigue.

 The Colorado Baptist Disaster Relief brought a mobile laundry unit to help the community have a nearby option for getting their clothes washed.
-Dennis Belz, state director for Colorado Baptist Disaster Relief, said the nonprofit has served the mountain town before after wildfires and other floods, but after hearing about the downtown fire, they saw a need for their mobile laundry unit.
+Dennis Belz, state director for Colorado Baptist Disaster Relief, said the nonprofit has served the mountain town before after wildfires and other floods.
+Still, after hearing about the downtown fire, they saw a need for their mobile laundry unit.

 Maggy speaking with dennis.jpg

 "We saw that it burned down, and knowing that that was the only laundromat in town, and that a lot of people do not have enough water pressure to have their own washing machines.
-People were traveling 25 to 50 miles round-trip to get their laundry done, and we thought, well, if we can just bring this unit up here and help them locally," Belz said.
+People were traveling 25 to 50 miles round-trip to get their laundry done, and we thought, well, if we can bring this unit up here and help them locally," said Belz.

 James with laundry.jpg